nioinnovation/service_tests/README.md

 wait_for_published_signals(count=0, timeout=1)
 ```

 Most blocks also support the ability to fake time so you can jump ahead in time to check signals.
 For example, a _SignalTimeout_ block may be configured to notify a timeout signal after 10 seconds.
-Instead of making your test take 10 seconds, jump ahead in time with:
+Instead of making your test take 10 seconds, jump ahead in time with

 ```python
 from nio.testing.modules.scheduler.scheduler import JumpAheadScheduler JumpAheadScheduler.jump_ahead(10)
 ```

-Another option is to wait for a block to process signals:
+Another option is to wait for a block to process signals

 ```python
 wait_for_processed_signals(block, number, timeout)